mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 _What will you do now?_, I wondered. _What will I do?_

 My face flushed in sadness and I laid back against him, putting the future out of my mind.
 I took one look at Melna's pendant, still twisted and tangled in his fur.
 I put Kipnu's up to it as well, listening to them jingle together.
-And then a thought came over me, and I pulled the listener off of my right ear.
-With a careful braiding of metal wire and tufts of fur, I braided in the listener just below his ear, making sure it wasn't so close as to damage his hearing.
+And then a thought came over me, and I pulled a listener from my satchel.
+With a careful braiding of metal wire and tufts of fur, I braided it in just below his ear, making sure it wasn't so close as to damage his hearing.

 "The wind speaks," I whispered to him.